apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 * Message fields are initialized to an empty message of the appropriate type.

 Notes: For performance, the field may be initialized lazily, but this is invisible to the user.
-The property will be serialized if it has a non-default value.
+The property is serialized if it has a non-default value.

 **Proto2 `optional` fields** generate properties of the corresponding type above.
 It also generates `has` and `clear` methods that can be used to test whether the field has a value or to reset it to it's default.
-If a default value was specified in the proto file, the field will be initialized to that value, and will be reset to that value when you invoke the `clear` method.
+If a default value was specified in the proto file, the field is initialized to that value, and is reset to that value when you invoke the `clear` method.
 If no default value was specified, the default value is the same as for proto3 singular fields above.